-This section describes the necessary conditions (framed as outputs) for the achievement of each outcome area.
+This section describes the building blocks for the achievement of each outcome area.

-Outcome 1: A comprehensive and dynamic set of global norms, policies and standards on gender equality and the empowerment of all women and girls is strengthened
+Outcome 1: A comprehensive and dynamic set of global norms, policies and standards on gender equality and the empowerment of all women and girls is strengthened and implemented

-A comprehensive set of global norms and standards constitutes an essential foundation for the promotion of gender equality and women's empowerment, as they represent an accountability framework for States with regard to their commitments to gender equality and women's empowerment.
+A comprehensive set of global norms and standards constitutes an essential foundation for the promotion of gender equality and women's empowerment, as it represents an accountability framework for States with regard to their commitments to gender equality and women's empowerment.
 This foundation needs to be dynamic to respond to new and emerging issues, challenges and opportunities.
 This requires not only the strengthening of the global normative and policy framework specific to gender equality and women's empowerment, but also that norms, standards and implementation in other thematic areas reflect gender perspectives.